ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 32. ADDED, and nerfed, Xara's Library.
 33. Made a list of upgrade-able / progression items in Listo for the wiki.
 34. Moved where Thornsong Bow is found.
+35. Put a fix in Listonomicon to hopefully force Orpheus back to having his HPs again.
+36. Updated the tooltips on loading screens to reflect changes to Listo.

 ## Listonomicon v6.0.1 Goof'd Hotfix
 Save safe?
 Probably.